 Nantcol Campsite & WaterfallsSprinter Advanture in June 2017

 It has been a while since we visited Nantcol Waterfalls in Wales UK so we decided to head that way and combine it with a trip to Shell Island which is a few miles away.
 There are lovely walks either along the river or you can take to the hills for a random wander about amongst the glacial boulders which are dotted about.
+We visited Camping Console for all things related to enjoying the great outdoors.
 The weather was typical Welsh summer weather – the same as winter only warmer!

 The river runs downhill for miles and tumbles over the glacial rocks and boulders.
 The river was quite full this weekend.
 The river walk is really lovely once you negotiate the style and steep steps to the top of the hill.

 There are steep cliffs and the rocks are really slippery so it is best to heed the advice on the sign.
 People have lost their lives here after falling from the cliff so take care and be safe by sticking to the paths.

 Quite steep steps lead to the forest at the top where you will see the huge boulders deposited by the glacier when the ice melted thousands of years ago.

 The path rises high above the river

 This is the view from the top down to the campsite at the foot of the waterfalls below.